SagarParekh97/AML_project/README.md

 ```
 For training the other models, you can use the arguments we provided in `./hyparameters.yaml`.

+You can change the number of epochs for which the model is trained to observe the change in performance.

 If you just wish to plot the data obtained from previously trained models, use the following command:

 ```bash